bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

   ::

-	//For example:
+	# For example:
 	mkdir genesis

-  B. Create ``my-genesis.json`` file as a blank file and copy and paste a template file data.
+  B. Create ``my-genesis.json`` file as a blank file

-   - Move to the genesis directory  (i.e., $HOME/Testnet-Home/genesis/)
+   - Move to the genesis directory  (i.e., $HOME/bitshares-testnet/genesis/)
    - Create a file and name “my-genesis.json”